awell-health/sol-scheduling/README.md

 - Complex conditional classes in `clsx()` objects (including multi-line expressions)
 - Nested class structures

-The prefixing has been done with care to maintain code structure and readability, ensuring that complex components with conditional styling still work as expected.

 **Note on Component Consistency**:
 Special attention has been given to components with complex conditional class styling, including: